Arithmetic complexity revisited: Introduction

 \section{Introduction}

-Noncommutative geometry deals with an interplay between spatial forms and algebras with non-commutative multiplication.
-To illustrate the idea, consider the noncommutative torus $\mathscr{A}_{\theta}$, i.e. a $C^*$-algebra generated by the unitary operators $U$ and $V$ satisfying the relation $VU=e^{2\pi i\theta}UV$, where $\theta$ is a real constant [Rieffel 1990] \cite{Rie1}.
-The algebra $\mathscr{A}_{\theta}$ is the coordinate ring of a complex elliptic curve $\mathscr{E}(\mathbf{C})$, but no longer a commutative ring.
+Noncommutative geometry studies an interplay between spatial forms and algebras with non-commutative multiplication.
+To illustrate the idea, consider the noncommutative torus $\mathscr{A}_{\theta}$, i.e. the $C^*$-algebra generated by the unitary operators $U$ and $V$ satisfying the relation $VU=e^{2\pi i\theta}UV$, where $\theta$ is a real constant [Rieffel 1990] \cite{Rie1}.
+The $\mathscr{A}_{\theta}$ is a non-commutative analog of the coordinate ring of complex elliptic curve $\mathscr{E}(\mathbf{C})$ [Manin 2004] \cite{Man1}.
 Namely, there exists a covariant functor $F$ mapping isomorphic elliptic curves $\mathscr{E}(\mathbf{C})$ to the Morita equivalent noncommutative tori $\mathscr{A}_{\theta}$ \cite[Section 1.3]{N}.
-A restriction of $F$ to the curves $\mathscr{E}(K)$ over a number field $K\subset\mathbf{C}$ corresponds to $\theta$ being the irrational root of a quadratic polynomial with integer coefficients.
-Such a root unfolds into a periodic continued fraction of the period $(a_1,\dots, a_k)$, i.e.
+A restriction of $F$ to the number fields $K\subset\mathbf{C}$ corresponds to the irrational roots of quadratic polynomials with integer coefficients.
+Such roots unfold into a continued fraction of the period $(a_1,\dots, a_k)$ which we write in the form: